Design Morsels

 Conclusion

-If you are choosing a new countertop, there is not shortage of options.
+If you are choosing a new countertop, there is no shortage of affordable countertop options.
 We decided to go with a solid surface because it has the combination of durability and a lower price than granite or quartz.
 Stay tuned to see before and after photos of our kitchen countertop remodel and for review of our install experience with Home Depot.

 Affordable countertop ideas